NazaninTafreshi/flood_django/README.md

 ## How to run

-You can create your virtual environment and use the following comman, the project tested on python 3.10.
+You can create your virtual environment and use the following commands, the project tested on python 3.10.

 ```
 pip install -r .\requirements.txt